Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 \end{defn}

-\begin{remark} Presumably Leslie-Lonergan chose the name ``lifting functor'' because it takes objects in the Tate category, a Verdier quotient of a derived category of sheaves, to objects in a derived category of sheaves.
-Note however that the source of $L$ is the integral version of the Tate category, while the target has mod-$\ell$ coefficients.
+\begin{remark} Presumably, Leslie-Lonergan chose the name ``lifting functor'' for $L$ because it takes objects in the Tate category, a Verdier quotient of a derived category of sheaves, to objects in a derived category of sheaves.
+However, note that the source of $L$ is the integral version of the Tate category, which is $k$-linear (like the target of $L$).
 The triangle \eqref{eq: lifting triangle} suggests that $L$ behaves like an intermediate change-of-coefficients functor. \end{remark}